Khalidpy7/Trigo.py/README.md

 ---

-# ▶️ How to Execute
+# ▶️ STEP 5 — RUN THE PROGRAM

 Run: